andynik/andynik.github.io/stem-projects.md

 #### Kvanta Educational STEM Project

-In 2016 I co-founded [_Kvanta_](https://kvanta.xyz) and directed yearly STEM courses, reaching over **500 young learners** across 8+ years and inspiring interest in STEM.
+In 2016 I co-founded [_Kvanta_](https://kvanta.xyz) and directed yearly STEM courses, reaching over **800 young learners** across 8+ years and inspiring interest in STEM.

-Together with a dedicated team of volunteer instructors, we have delivered over **3,500 teaching hours** of classes trough weekly lessons and organised more than 10 educational boot camps in both online and in-person formats. **Over $100,000** was secured in funding through grant applications and partnerships with educational institutions, IT companies and educators to support ongoing project development.
+More than **3,500 teaching hours** have been delivered through weekly lessons and over 10 educational boot camps — both in-person and online (with up to 200 participants) — by our dedicated team of volunteer instructors and educators.

+**Over $120,000** was secured in funding through grant applications and partnerships with educational institutions, IT companies and educators to support ongoing project development.

-As a result of our commitment, many Kvanta graduates have continued their passion for science, enrolling in top universities across Europe and the U.S.
+As a result of our commitment, many Kvanta graduates have continued their passion for science -- participating in domestic and international top-level competitions (IMO, IOI, EGMO etc.), enrolling in top universities across Europe and the U.S.

 ---